Easter Eggs

 The Setting & The Host's Prologue

-PARABLE OF THE WORKERS IN THE VINEYARD
+PARABLE OF THE WHEAT & THE TARES

-— Matthew 20: 1–16
+— Matthew 13: 24–30

-Where the weight of the world And the weight of a tear Are exactly the same.
+Where the weight of the world and the weight of a tear are exactly the same.

 On your mark, ready, set, let’s go to be gettin’ jiggy wit it…